 Kayla sent me this article, which is the introduction to the book, in June and I was so amused and intrigued that I emailed the publicist to ask for a copy (I very very rarely do this) and when it came a week or so later, I found the book to be even better than I’d expected.

-The basic idea is that Reese (who runs the blog The Tipsy Baker) makes dozens and dozens of items that you generally might buy at the store and then compares the homemade version with the storebought version, based on taste, cost, and hassle.
+The basic idea is that Jennifer Reese makes dozens and dozens of items that you generally might buy at the store and then compares the homemade version with the storebought version, based on taste, cost, and hassle.

 I mean, really, food, cooking, and money?
 This book was written for me, I think (if Jennifer Reese pretends not to know who I am, know that she is lying.
 This book was clearly written with me in mind).

-The other thing is that this book is so funny.
+The other thing is that Make the Bread Buy the Butter is so funny.
 I read many many parts of it outloud to Bart and found myself giggling to myself when I read it late at night.

 For instance, in the chapter titled “Junk Food and Candy”, she quotes Michale Pollan’s advice from Food Rules about how you can eat all the junk you want as long as you are willing to make it yourself since, “chances are good it won’t be every day.”